david-drew/OpenVINO-Samples/UX_Samples_Guide.md

 ***Step 6 - Additional Setup for Ease of Use***

 Now we move some files to make running the samples a little easier.
+NOTE:  The unzipped int8 bin and xml files are dynamically generated and may not exactly match the names listed below (11_int8.xml).
+Make sure to substitute the correct xml name.

     1. mv ~/Downloads/"vehicle-detection-adas-0002_- Int 8.tar.gz" ~/ir/INT8
     2. cd ~/ir/INT8